Cyptai/cyptai-platform/README.md

 - Lower operational cost
 - Continuous security validation

-## Repository Access Notice
+##  Repository Notice
-This repository is a public showcase version.
+This repository is a public showcase version prepared for hackathon participation.

-The full implementation is maintained in a Gitlab private repository due to intellectual property and security considerations.
+The full implementation exists in a private repository and cannot be shared publicly due to intellectual property and security considerations.

-Restricted access or live demo can be provided upon request.

 ##  Contact
 aaldossari@cypt.ai